 Reality: This is the impression that people who denied Saisha the right to donate blood have about the LGBTQIA+ community – that they are promiscuous.
 They have multiple partners at the same time, yeh log safe sex practice nahi karte, and so on and so forth.
 Toh yeh log STD STI failate hai.
-However, this myth is the result of society judging them to no end, judging them for being perceived to be different than what is socially acceptable.
+However, this myth is the result of society judging them to no end, judging them for being perceived to be different from what is socially acceptable.
 That does not take away the reality that not all of them are promiscuous, just like not all heterosexual people use safe methods of contraception and have only one partner at a time.
-The LGBTQIA+ community is a reflection of society and are as human as people who are considered as “normal”.
+The LGBTQIA+ community is a reflection of society and is as human as people who are considered “normal”.

 Read: How To Be A Better Ally & Support Your LGBTQIA+ Friends

 Reality: Sexual orientation is something that an individual is born with.
 It is intrinsic to one’s self.
 Neither does one have an option of choosing their sexuality, nor do they have the choice to change it.
 Gender can be changed through surgery, unlike sexual orientation.
 Trying to change it forcefully will only make them go against their true nature, making them go into further depression and possible drug abuse.
 This will in turn cause unimaginable damage to their physical, mental, and emotional selves.
 Homosexuality cannot be altered through counselling, contrary to popular perception.

 Myth 3: Your sexual orientation and gender identity is determined by your biological gender.

 Reality: Gender has nothing to do with sexual orientation.
 At times, they may be completely different entities.
 Someone born as a male may not identify as a male from within after the sexual orientation becomes pronounced on growing up.
 The concept of biological gender is misleading and is a myth and the result of social constructs.